qctrl/python-cirq/README.md

 ### Using PyPi

-Use `pip` to install the latest version of Q-CTRL Qiskit Adaptor.
+Use `pip` to install the latest version of Q-CTRL Cirq Adaptor.

 ```shell
 pip install qctrl-cirq